isatyamshivam/pwskills-fswd-real-estate/README.md

-Awesome Real Estate Website is a web application designed to provide users with an intuitive platform for exploring real estate listings, property details, and more.
+Awesome Real Estate Website is a web application template design to provide users with an intuitive platform for exploring real estate listings, property details, and more.

 Skills : HTML and CSS